mongodb/mongo-ruby-driver/.evergreen/README.md

     ./.evergreen/run-on-docker -d debian92 RVM_RUBY=ruby-2.7

 The `-d` option specifies the distro to use.
 This must be one of the Evergreen-recognized distros.
 The arguments are the environment variables as would be set by Evergreen configuration (i.e. `config.yml` in this directory).
-The Ruby version must be explicitly specified; other environment variables may also be specified to invoke various test suite configurations.
+All arguments are optional.